grafana/authlib/README.md

     return "", fmt.Errorf("id-token not found")
 }

-// stackIdExtractor is a helper function used to populate gRPC metadata with the StackID func stackIdExtractor(ctx context.Context) (key string, values []string, err error) {
+// namespaceExtractor is a helper function used to populate gRPC metadata with the namespace func namespaceExtractor(ctx context.Context) (key string, values []string, err error) {
-	return authzlib.DefaultStackIDMetadataKey, []string{"22"}, nil
+	return authzlib.DefaultNamespaceMetadataKey, []string{"stacks-22"}, nil
 }

 func main() {
     // The client interceptor authenticates requests to the gRPC server using
 	// the provided TokenExchangeConfig.
 It automatically handles token exchange
-	// and injects the ID token along with the extracted StackID into the request metadata. clientInt, err := authnlib.NewGrpcClientInterceptor(
+	// and injects the ID token along with the extracted namespace into the request metadata. clientInt, err := authnlib.NewGrpcClientInterceptor(
         &authnlib.GrpcClientConfig{
             TokenClientConfig: &authnlib.TokenExchangeConfig{